Gallery: What The Maya Empire Looked Like

 The ordinary garment of men was a cotton breechcloth wrapped around the middle, with sometimes a sleeveless shirt, either white or dyed in colors.

 The women wore a skirt belted at the waist, and plaited their hair in long tresses.
 Sandals were worn by both sexes.
-Tattooing and head-flattening were occasionally practised, and the face and body were always painted.
+Tattooing and head-flattening were occasionally practiced, and the face and body were always painted.
 The Maya, then as now, were noted for personal neatness and frequent use of both cold and hot baths.

 Culturally the area is divided into three sections: the northern, central and southern regions.
 The earliest evidence of the Maya civilization is found in the southern region.
 At Izapa carvings depict gods that were the precursors of the Classic deities and at Kaminaljuyu glyphs on stelea foreshadow the Maya writing system.
 The area was clearly influenced by the Olmec.